MahadAhmed25/MyFirstGame/README.md

 Installation
 To play Cube Run, download the builds folder from the repository

-Once you have Unity installed, you can download the game files from [insert link to game files].

 ## Credits
 Cube Run was created by Mahad Ahmed.
 The game assets were sourced from Unity Engine.